Chatonz/Chatonz.github.io/_pages/about.md

 I am currently a Senior undergraduate at Shandong University, based in Qingdao.

-I am now working on Text-to-Motion generation, XAI, Multimodal reasoning and generation research.
+I am now working on Generative models(T2I, T2M), XAI research.
 If you would like to have an academic discussion or cooperation, please feel free to email me at chatoncws@gmail.com.

 My research interests include: